-- 10.9.
-The Trustee monitors the performance of its investment managers over medium to long term periods that are consistent with the Trustee's investment aims, beliefs and constraints. - 10.10.
+- 10.8.
+Trustee monitors the performance of their investment manager over the medium to long time periods that are predetermined and consistent with the Trustee's investment aims, beliefs and constraints. - 10.9.
 The Scheme invests exclusively in pooled funds.
-The investment managers are remunerated by the Trustee based on the assets they manage on behalf of the Trustee.
-As the funds grow, due to successful investment by the investment manager, they receive more and as values fall they receive less. - 10.11.
-The Trustee believes that this fee structure, including the balance between any fixed and performance related element, enables the investment manager to focus on long-term performance without worrying about short term dips in performance significantly affecting their revenue. - 10.12.
-The Trustee asks the Scheme's investment consultant to assess if the asset management fee is in line with the market when the manager is selected, and the appropriateness of the annual management charges are considered regularly as part of the review of the Statement of Investment Principles.
+The investment manager is remunerated by the Trustee based on the assets they manage on behalf of the Trustee.
+As the funds grow, due to successful investment by the investment manager, they receive more and as values fall they receive less. - 10.10.
+The Trustee believes that this fee structure enables the investment manager to focus on long-term performance without worrying about short term dips in performance significantly affecting their revenue. - 10.11.
+The Trustee asks the Scheme's Investment Consultant to assess if the asset management fee is in line with the market when the manager is selected, and the appropriateness of the annual management charges are considered every three years as part of the review of the Statement of Investment Principles.